Gokultcr/irisflower/README.md

 * Neural Networks

 # Summary
-Here Iris data set is analysed with basic data analysis techniques and applied different machine learning algorithms for prediction and classification operation.
+Here Iris dataset is analysed with basic data analysis techniques and applied different machine learning algorithms for prediction and classification operation.